Summer Conservation Camp

 We provide opportunities for campers to practice leadership skills and develop empathy for people, animals, and the natural world.

 Respect is the cornerstone of camp at Lincoln Park Zoo.
-Throughout each camp session, staff members emphasize showing respect for property, others, nature, and yourself, and guide campers to demonstrate that respect.
+Throughout each camp session, staff emphasize showing respect for property, others, nature, and themselves—and guide campers to demonstrate that respect.
 We seek to be a place where all campers feel welcomed and included.

 FAQs